lofyer/lofyer.github.io.bakcup/source/_posts/2014-06-26-lunr-search-in-octopress.markdown

 This article is inspired by <a href="https://github.com/slashdotdash/jekyll-lunr-js-search" target="_blank">jekyll-lunr-js-search</a>, <a href="https://github.com/yortz/octopress-lunr-js-search" target="_blank">octopress-lunr-js-search</a> and <a href="http://wangmuy.github.io/blog/2013/09-01-octopress-setup.html#jekylllunrjs-7">this</a>.

-I will create a repo on Github later.

 Here we go.

 1. Get essential files